NgwenyaSIthole/NgwenyaSIthole/README.md

 # Ngwenya Sithole

 Hello!
-I'm Ngwenya Sithole, a passionate software developer with a keen interest in open-source projects, web development, and AI-driven technologies.
+I'm Ngwenya Sithole, a passionate self taught software developer with a keen interest in open-source projects, web development, and AI-driven technologies.
 Welcome to my GitHub profile!

 ## 👨‍💻 About Me